tqtezos/stablecoin/docs/specification.md

 - Removes minter from the minter list and sets its minting allowance to 0.
   Once minter is removed it will no longer be able to mint or burn tokens.

-- Sender must be master minter.
+- Fails with `NOT_MASTER_MINTER` if the sender is not master minter.

+- Fails with `NOT_MINTER` if the argument is not an address of a minter.

 #### **mint**